Playwright Built-in Locators

 – More resilient than raw CSS or XPath selectors.

-– Improves test readability — anyone can understand that getByRole('button', { name: 'Submit' })
+– Improves test readability — anyone can understand that getByRole('button', { name: 'Submit' }) is pointing to the Submit button.

 – Encourages developers to build accessible web apps.

-2. What is getByText
+2. What is getByText?

-locates elements on the page by their visible text content.
+- getByText locates elements on the page by their visible text content.

 – It is useful when you want to validate or interact with labels, messages, headings, or links.